Story of the Year Award

 Launched in 2014, the Story of the Year award is a reader’s choice award from the general submissions published in Kraxon Magazine (those published on the first of each month).

-Held in December, readers can cast up to three votes for their favourite stories out of the twelve eligible for the award for that year.
+Readers can cast up to three votes for their favourite stories out of the twelve eligible for the award for that year.

 The winning author receives a cash prize of £100 GBP.

 Story of the Year rules

 2021 – Juliana S Mills for The End of all Things